-• NO SUBMISSION PUBLICATION CHARGES
+• NO SUBMISSION OR PUBLICATION CHARGES

 • p-ISSN:2348-9839 e-ISSN:2394-5222